Fraserwill03/Fraserwill03/README.md

 ### Hi there, I'm William Fraser👋

-- I am a second year software engineering student at the University of Calgary
+- I am a Third year software engineering student at the University of Calgary
 - I have a passion for solving problems and learning new things
-- I am currently seeking an opportunity for work over summer 2023!
+- I am currently seeking an internship opportunity starting May 2024